lmiller1990/design-pattenrns-for-vuejs/src/pdf/RENDERLESS-COMPONENTS.md

 Renderless functions return slots.default() in setup or render.
 \end{center}

-The standard was to author components is now `<script setup>`, which does not support using a render function returned from `setup`, so I've chosen to go with that approach instead.
-We do discuss render functions in detail in the "Render Functions" chapter, if you prefer not to use `<template>` and `<script setup>`.
+The new standard to author components is now `<script setup>`.
+It's a lot more ergonomic.
+It does not support using a render function returned from `setup`.
+Returning a render function from `setup` is discussed in detail in the "Render Functions" chapter.

-Using `<script setup>` looks like this:
+The initial code for `<RenderlessPassword>` is as follows:

 ```html
 <template>